 It is a criminal offence to allow anyone attending the school to supply illegal drugs or use them on the premises.
 The King's School therefore adopts a zero tolerance policy on all illegal substances.
-The school will act in line with their discipline policy and will involve the local police in such situations.
+The school will act in line with the discipline policy and will involve the police as applicable.